Transfer Application (International)

 The ACT or SAT test scores are not required of transfer students.

-American College Test (ACT): An English score of 19 meets the requirements.
+- ACT: Minimum score of 19 on the English section.
 Drake's ACT code is 1302.

-International Baccalaureate (IB): A score of 5-7 or grade of A or B on HL English meets requirements.
+- International Baccalaureate (IB): A score of 5-7 or grade of A or B on HL English.

 The essay/personal statement is optional.